ashwath6105/Avax-adv-module-1/README.md

 Next, we change the environment to Injected Provider.

-Once the contract is deployed, you can interact with it to mint, burn, transfer tokens.
+Once the contract is deployed, you can interact with the various functions in the contract.

+By interacting with the finditem function, you can icrease the playerlevel of the charecter.

+By interacting with the IG functions, you can see the items which the player can find in the game.

-Upon interacting with the aim_and_shoot function, you will find that the 'lives' is decremented by 1.
+By interacting with the ItemFound function, you can see which item the player has found in the game.

 ## Authors

-Aditya Raju

-adrocxsmma@gmail.com
+Ashwath R

+ashwathraju85@gmail.com

 ## License